To see the most recent updates to this page see the Blog Update page.

 You can also take a look at the developers speaking about the features they are looking forward to in the video below:

 On the 24th May 2017 Frontier confirmed that content following 2.4 would be concentrating on improving core gameplay experience.
+This content will be revealed at Frontier Expo 2017 on the 7th October 2017.

 “We’re happy to be able to confirm that the next major updates following 2.4 will focus on core gameplay, existing features, quality of life and other improvements!
 We’re delighted to be investing a considerable amount of development and effort into making the core gameplay experience even better for our fantastic community or players.